somecallmejosh/joshua-briley-site/site/content/post/a-life-of-gratitude.md

 My career has seen considerable improvement over the last five to six years.
 But, I don't think I appreciated it.
 I have continually improved as a musician over the years.
 But, I haven't acknowledged my improvement.
 I have grown more patient as I have aged.
 But, I haven't given myself much credit.
 Instead, I have measured myself against what I think I should be.
 I have neglected what I am.

 As I sit here and write this, I realize "what I am" is pretty damned good.
 "Who I am" hasn't really changed.
 "What I have" hasn't changed either.
-Gratitude isn't about change.
+Gratitude isn't about making change.
 It's about acceptance.
 It's about taking a look at your life and realizing things are actually pretty great.
-It's about recognizing that things could be worse.
 It's about getting on with it and enjoying the life I have, and not longing for the one I don't.

 And that is my gratitude for today.